Botox Poisoning: Start Here

 ANXIETY/PANIC ATTACKS?!

-Anxiety and/or panic attacks are typically one of the very first signs of systemic toxin spread, due to autonomic nervous system disruption that can affect the parasympathetic nervous system.
+Anxiety and/or panic attacks are one of the most commonly reported first symptoms after systemic toxin spread.
+In our survey, more than 90% reported experiencing new onsets of anxiety and/or panic attacks after BoNT injections.
 The body usually goes through a period of intense anxiety, insomnia, and fatigue in the first few months of the disease, which can be frightening and debilitating.
 I personally had near daily anxiety/panic attacks for about 2 months post-injections.
-For most people the extreme anxiety and insomnia subsides within 3-4 months post injections.
+For most people the extreme anxiety and insomnia subsides within 3-6 months post injections.
 Please hang in there and know that you are not alone.
-Seek support and mental health resources as needed.
+Do not hesitate to seek support and mental health resources as needed.

-I recommend arriving at the ER armed with ample evidence and someone to help you advocate for yourself.
-You can print out pages 49-52 of the Botox product insert, which include a full botulism warning:
+Bring handouts to the ER.
+Print out pages 49-52 of the Botox product insert, which include a full botulism warning: https://www.rxabbvie.com/pdf/botox_pi.pdf

-You can also bring a document on Botox Adverse Effects I put together for doctors: https://www.iatrogenicbotulism.com/post/botox-adverse-effects-pdf
+You can also share a document on Botox Adverse Effects I put together for medical professionals: https://www.iatrogenicbotulism.com/post/botox-adverse-effects-pdf

-It is imperative to educate yourself and your physician on Things to Avoid if you suspect you have botulism from Botox.
+Educate yourself and your physician on Things to Consider Avoiding if you suspect you have botulism from Botox.
+Work with your doctor to determine which supplements and medications work for your unique health situation.
 Much of botulism healing is a waiting game, while in the meantime avoiding procedures/drugs that may worsen symptoms.
-This is a list of drugs/procedures that have been documented (either through the Botox package insert, medical research, or firsthand experience of fellow botulism sufferers) to cause a worsening of symptoms and/or further spread of the toxin. https://www.iatrogenicbotulism.com/post/botulism-don-ts
+A mistake that many botulism victims make in the early weeks and months after poisoning is taking new medications or supplements that can actually cause a worsening of symptoms.
+This is a list of drugs/procedures that have been documented (either through the Botox package insert, medical research, or firsthand experience of fellow botulism sufferers I've interviewed) to cause a worsening of symptoms and/or further spread of the toxin. https://www.iatrogenicbotulism.com/post/botulism-don-ts

 Report ALL of your symptoms to your Injector/Doctor ASAP, and request that they report them in full to the FDA FAERS database (or the appropriate reporting system in your country).
 This will help the FDA have accurate numbers on how often these adverse effects are occurring. (https://www.fda.gov/safety/medwatch-fda-safety-information-and-adverse-event-reporting-program)

-I have made a PDF of Botox Adverse Effects that you can print out and bring to any doctors: https://www.iatrogenicbotulism.com/post/botox-adverse-effects-pdf
+I have made a PDF explaining Botox adverse effects that you can print out and bring to any medical providers: https://www.iatrogenicbotulism.com/post/botox-adverse-effects-pdf

-You can also print out Dr. Hristova’s research on Iatrogenic Botulism cases for your injector/primary care doctor: https://austinpublishinggroup.com/bacteriology/fulltext/bacteriology-v3-id1035.php
+You can also print out Dr. Hristova’s research on Iatrogenic Botulism cases for your injector/primary care doctor to read through: https://austinpublishinggroup.com/bacteriology/fulltext/bacteriology-v3-id1035.php

 The vast majority of doctors and injectors are NOT aware of or educated on Botox’s adverse effects and the nuances of mild botulism.
 This can lead to sufferers being dismissed and told that they are "fine", when they are in fact suffering from one of the most horrific diseases known to mankind and trying to seek medical attention and answers.
 I used my botulism journey as an opportunity to educate my primary care doctor and injector.
 Stand firm while advocating for yourself (or find a family member/friend who can advocate for you).
 Botox's own package insert contains warnings about many of the side effects you may experience, and can be found here: https://www.rxabbvie.com/pdf/botox_pi.pdf